Labor Unions

 FDI helps this country, it is political and systemic corruption which is killing it, not foreigners…

-10. Rommel Gaspar Says:
+10. Rommel Gaspar says:

 I am an expat teacher here in Jakarta.
 I’m a victim also other international schools who breach the labor law in Indonesia.
 But in still hoping that I can attain the justice here in jakarta.To the labor Unions here in Indonesia pls. help me and support for what I am encounter here right now.
 I will have my mediation this coming 29th of Jan,2008.
 More power to all of you.

-11. Sagiputra Says:
+11. Sagiputra says:

 I have read an opinion in Kompas written by Herry Priyono on Indonesian Future Leadership.
 He said, that Indonesian leaders (president and vice president) have to come from “inter-sectoral leadership”, not like Kalla (our present vice president) who just think from one side mindset, it is entrepreneurs side.
 It is clear from his statement on Indonesian Labor movement above.
 He never thinks or asks, why the workers’ demos often ended violently?
 I can understand his statement because he is an “entrepreneur vice president” not a “worker vice president”.
 I believe, Mr. Vice president will change his mindset, his words, and his action, if he just a day become a worker in Korean garment factory in Cakung Industrial bonded zone.
 The workers always “Kalah” in hand Mr. Kalla.